Be a Part of the Search for Invasive Species

 - Click on the scientific name to bring up the fact sheet

-- Scroll to the link which reads Great Lakes Region Collection Information and click to bring up all the location where that organism has been found.
+- Scroll to the link which reads Great Lakes Region Collection Information and click to bring up all the locations where that organism has been found.

-If your organism cannot be found in the database CONGRATULATIONS, you may have found as invasive species and now must report your discovery.
-One way in which you can report your discovery is by going to the USGS Nonindigenous Aquatic Species Sighting Report Form which will send an email report of your discovery.
-You can also report your discovery by calling: 877-STOP-ANS.
+If your organism cannot be found in the database CONGRATULATIONS, you may have found an invasive species and now must report your discovery.
+One way you can report your discovery is by going to the USGS Nonindigenous Aquatic Species Sighting Report Form which will send an email report of your discovery.

 Why we need your help finding invasive species